MegApril/police-staffing-analysis/README.md

   <img width="auto" height=400% src="visuals/monthly_new_workload_distribution.png">
 </p>

 SPD West should plan to expend a total of 239,211 - 279,080 annual working hours, and employing between 194 and 242 officers.
-Officers assigned to patrol should be between 116 - 146.
+Between 116 and 146 of those officers should be assigned to patrol.

 ## Scheduling Example
-The following table gives a detailed example relying on the following benchmarks.
+The following table gives a detailed example relying on CFS demand remaining at current levels, elevating hours scheduled for the precinct as a whole, and distributing labor according to the time periods where CFS demand is highest.
 These hours and shifts would be divided among the 4 sectors collectively making up SPD west.
 - January required 13,985 hours of labor to respond to CFS.
 For this to represent 60% of total workload, new workload must be 23,309 hours.
 - Weekly allotment is 5,827 hours.
 - Daily allotment corresponds to the [average percentage of weekly workload](#by-day) on that day.